tskit-dev/msprime/docs/tutorial.rst

 Sometimes we wish to make some minor modifications to a tree sequence that has been generated by a simulation.
 However, tree sequence objects are **immutable** and so we cannot edit a them in place.
-The answer is to use the :ref:`sec_tables_api`: we export the tree sequence to a set of :ref:`tables <sec_table_definitions>`, edit these tables, and then create a new tree sequence from them.
+To modify a tree sequence, we need to extract the underlying :ref:`tables <sec_table_definitions>` of information, edit these tables, and then create a new tree sequence from them.
+These tables succinctly store everything we need to know about a tree sequence, and can be manipulated using the :ref:`sec_tables_api`.
 In the following example, we use this approach to remove all singleton sites from a given tree sequence.

 .. code-block:: python